-Governmental activities: General government

-Public safety Highways and streets Sanitation Health Welfare Culture and recreation Education Internal service funds Total governmental activities depreciation/amortization expense Note Const Business-type activities: Landfill List other activities Total business-type activities depreciation/amortization expense Note Const ruction and other commitments the construction of and had remaining jor contractual commitments related to various capit (list projects).
-At June 30, 2023, the County had specontractual commitments with contractors of \$source of payment/financing and terms of the contractors. ent \$ on these projects These projects are being commenced at June made payments of S ntractual commitments related to leases for which the e 30, 2023, for (list lease assets by major classes). \$ to the lessors and had remaining controlluding the lease liabilities that will be recognized at the lease liabilitie At June 30, 2023 , the County had actual commitments with lessors arrangements for which the subscription term had not yet commenced at June 30, 2023, for (describe IT software and/or underlying IT assets).
-At June 30, 2023, the County had made payments of \$ the vendors and had remaining contractual commitments with vendors of \$, including the subscription liabilities that will be recognized at the commencement of the subscription terms.
-(GASB 96,
+Governmental activities: General government Public safety Highways and streets Sanitation Health Welfare Culture and recreation Education Internal service funds Total governmental activities depreciation/amortization expense Business-type activities: Landfill List other activities Total business-type activities depreciation/amortization expense

+Note - Construction and other commitments

+The County had major contractual commitments related to various capital projects at June 30, 2025, for the construction of ( list projects ).
+At June 30, 2025, the County had spent \$ on these projects and had remaining contractual commitments with contractors of \$ These projects are being financed (describe source of payment/financing and terms of the commitment).
+The County had contractual commitments related to leases for which the lease term had not yet commenced at June 30, 2025, for ( list lease assets by major classes ).
+At June 30, 2025, the County had made payments of \$ to the lessors and had remaining contractual commitments with lessors of \$, including the lease liabilities that will be recognized at the commencement of the lease terms. ( GASB Statement No. 87, paragraph 37 [g] ) The County had contractual commitments related to subscription-based information technology arrangements for which the subscription term had not yet commenced at June 30, 2025, for (describe IT software and/or underlying IT assets).
+At June 30, 2025, the County had made payments of \$